International student visas

 Student (Postgraduate Research) visa (subclass 574)

 For courses leading to a Masters by research or a Doctoral degree

 Applying for a visa from outside Australia

 The most common way to apply for a visa is in person or by post.
 Citizens of some countries can also apply on-line.

 Applications by post or in person

 Visa application requirements may vary per country.
-Please contact the nearest immigration office to check how to lodge you application before completing DIAC Form 157A Application for a student visa and lodging your application.
+Please contact the nearest immigration office to check how to lodge you application before completing DIBP Form 157A Application for a student visa and lodging your application.